avocadoboi/avo/README.md

 First of all, what exactly is a view?
 A view is a rectangle that can draw itself, and is used to create components and build up the GUI.

 If you want your view to react to keyboard events let it inherit AvoGUI::KeyboardEventListener, override the keyboard event handler methods you want to use and then call getGUI()->setKeyboardFocus(view) when you want your view to be the target of keyboard events.
 If you want your view to respond to all keyboard events independent of being the keyboard focus, call getGUI()->addGlobalKeyboardEventListener(view).
-To respond to mouse events you first need to call enableMouseEvents() and then override the mouse event listener methods (which all views have).
+To respond to mouse events you first need to call enableMouseEvents() and then override the mouse event listener methods (which are defined in all views).
 To add global mouse event listeners you let the view inherit GlobalMouseEventListener and then call getGUI()->addGlobalMouseEventListener(view).
 Look at the documentation in AvoGUI.hpp for more information about all of this.

 This is the structure of a custom View class.
 Every method that can be overridden by your view (assuming it only inherits AvoGUI::View) is shown here.